 Vegan chocolate isn’t the easiest to find.
 Most dark chocolate is made in the same factories as milk chocolate and can be contaminated by dairy.
 Seed and Bean not only guarantee their dark chocolate to be vegan, but it’s organic as well.
-Vivani is not so easy to get hold of, but is also vegan and organic.
+Vivani and Pacari are not so easy to get hold of, but they are also vegan and organic.

 The cake is a fairly modest one as the tin size that comes with the Optimum HealthyFry* is only 15cm / 6″ in diameter, but the quantities can easily be doubled for a more standard size.
 It’s quite a rich cake, so although it’s extremely delicious, a little goes a long way.

 I have used the Optimum HealthyFry for purposes other than cake – honest!
 I’ll be writing a review and bringing you more recipes over the next month or so as part of #Jumpstart17.
 As a Froothie Ambassador, I can offer Tin and Thyme readers free P&P on any Froothie appliance* – add 2483 free ambassador delivery to the comment box when ordering to get free postage and packing.
 Delivery will be credited back onto your card.
 The Optimum HealthyFryer is currently on offer at £149.

 Other Recipes for Vegan Chocolate Cake You Might Like